 Pay level: $46,896 per year (PayScale)

-Where to get started: It helps to have in-house editing experience, but you may also be able to transfer into the field from freelance writing.
-You may be able to find assignments on Problogger and Craigslist, but once you have some direct experience, it’s often more profitable to market your services directly to website owners and on the social media.
+Where to get started: It helps to have in-house editing experience, but you may also be able to transfer into the field of freelance writing.
+You may be able to find assignments on Problogger and Craigslist, but once you have some direct experience, it’s often more profitable to market your services directly to website owners and on social media.

 Job description: Nearly every document written for publication either in the print media or online needs to be proofread.
 This is not the same as editing content since you won’t be rewriting or rearranging the original text.
 You’ll mainly be making corrections for spelling, punctuation, and sentence structure.

 Capacities: Some traditional jobs are available, often with remote basing, but freelance and gig work is much more common.

 Pay level: $17.82 per hour (PayScale), but up to $40 per hour for freelance.